mautic/developer-documentation-new/docs/components/integrations_configuration.rst

 Interfaces
 **********

-There are multiple interfaces that can be used to add Form Fields options to the provided configuration tabs.
+There are multiple interfaces that you can use to add Form Fields options to the provided configuration tabs.

+.. vale off

 Enabled/auth tab
 ================

+.. vale on

 These interfaces provide the configuration options for authenticating with the third party service.
 Read more about how to use IntegrationsBundle's  :ref:`auth providers here<Authentication Providers>`.